 Other Things We Do

-Herald Publishing produces the annual Visit Hythe leaflet which includes a map of the village, a listing of the cruise liners docking throughout the summer and advertisements from shops, cafes and places to stay in Hythe and is distributed to all visitor places to stay, attractions and TICs within an hour’s drive of the village.
+Herald Publishing produces the annual Visit Hythe leaflet which includes a map of the village, a listing of the cruise liners docking throughout the summer and advertisements from shops, cafes and places to stay in Hythe and the local area.
+The leaflet is distributed to places to stay, attractions, businesses and TICs within an hour’s drive of the village.

-Herald Publishing offers a small range of local interest books on the area along with titles written by local authors, including children’s books, memoirs and poetry.
+The Herald stocks a range of local history and interest books focussing on the New Forest, Southampton and surrounding areas, along with titles written by local authors; including fiction, non-fiction, children’s books, memoirs and poetry.

 available on all devices